conradmauritz/Python-Training/README.md

 # Training
-Exercises I have completed for various courses
+Exercises and assignments I have completed for various courses